We need a physical document to prove our rights

 Instead, consider what happens if someone wants to prove their right to work to a prospective employer.
 They first need to access their status via a website, by providing their passport / ID number and some security questions.
 They then fill in the employer’s email address, the system attempts to send an email with a code to the employer, who then needs to find another website, enter the code along with some security information, and finally sees a screen with a photograph and proof that the citizen has a right to work - not very simple right?

-We argue this is unacceptable, for a whole host of reasons.
+We argue this is unacceptable, see our briefings:

 Wasn't there a petition about this?
 How did the Government respond?

 A petition to demand physical documents as proof of settled and pre-settled status was rejected by the Government, with their main argument being “The EU Settlement Scheme protects the rights of EU citizens in UK law and gives them a secure digital status, which unlike a physical document, cannot be lost, stolen, damaged or tampered with”.
 We provide a lengthy solid rebuttal of their response here, for those of you interested in the detail.